nickangtc/nickang-blog-gatsby/content/blog/a-framework-for-prioritising-chunks-of-work/index.md

 ---
-title: "A framework for prioritising workchunks"
+title: "A framework for prioritising workchunks?"
 date_published: "2024-01-23"
 date_updated: "2024-01-23"
 excerpt: "You are responsible for delivering a project.
 Prioritise the work in such a way that will maximise the chances of its success.
 Go."